Additional Needs at Cullompton Community College.

 Key Information for Parents

-The Assistant Headteacher for Additional Needs (including SENDCo) is Lorraine Stone.
+The Assistant Headteacher and Additional Educational Needs (including SENDCo) is Lorraine Stone.

 What we offer?